cnu/thirukkural-api/README.md

 - Get a specific Thirukkural couplet by number
 - Get multiple Thirukkural couplets by providing a comma-separated list of numbers
 - Get all Thirukkural couplets from a specific chapter
+- Bearer token authentication for API security
+- API documentation with Swagger UI and ReDoc

 ## API Endpoints